f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

 When sizing, removing the 6 dedicated vCPUs from the equation will give a better representation of what the per vCPU performance will be.
 Comparing the performance of a single vCPU can be important for control plane sizing and also for extrapolation of what a tenant’s performance may be.
 Below is a comparison on the CPUs on the VIPRION B2250, VELOS BX110, and VIPRION B4450.
 Note that the VELOS sizing is more complex because of the way the CPU’s are used.
 Since 3 physical / 6 vCPUs are dedicated for use by the platform layer, overall CPU performance can be misleading.

-The graphs below compare 1 and 2 blade configurations of the B2250 vs. a single B4450 blade, and one and two blade VELOS BX110 configurations.
-There are comparisons which include all the vCPUs on a BX110, and another set which removes the 6 vCPUs used for the platform layer (more realistic)).
-Instead of showing 14 physical cores and 28 vCPUs, VELOS is sized using 11 physical cores and 22 vCPUs listed as (minus platform Layer CPU).
+The graphs below compare 1 and 2 blade configurations of the B2250 vs. a single B4450 blade, and 1 and 2 blade VELOS BX110 configurations.
+There are comparisons which include all the vCPUs on a BX110, and another set which removes the 6 vCPUs used for the platform layer (more realistic).
+Instead of showing 14 physical cores and 28 vCPUs, VELOS is sized using 11 physical cores and 22 vCPUs (listed as "minus platform Layer CPU").

 .. image:: images/velos_performance_and_sizing/image11.png
   :align: center